 4. Why did their last relationship end?

 There comes a time in life when you have to suck it up and realize all of your past relationships failed because YOU are the problem.
 Seek help, fix it and move on.
-Let’s hope your next boo has already experienced this come to Jesus moment.
-But seriously, you don’t want to repeat the cycle.
+Let’s hope your next boo has already experienced this “come to Jesus” moment; you don’t want to repeat the cycle.
 And, being aware of the signs beforehand helps you steer clear.

 5. What are their goals in life?
 Where do they plan to be in the next couple of years?